storybookjs/frontpage/src/content/recipes/@mui/material.md

 Storybook controls give you graphical controls to manipulate a component’s props.
 They’re handy for finding edge cases of a component and prototyping in the browser.

 Usually, you have to manually configure controls.
-But if you’re using Typescript, you can reuse Material UI’s component prop types to auto generate story controls.
+But if you’re using Typescript, you can reuse Material UI’s component prop types to auto-generate story controls.
 As a bonus, this will also automatically populate the prop table in your documentation tab.

 ![Changing the button components props using Storybook controls](https://storybookblog.ghost.io/content/images/2022/10/2022-10-04-15.48.29.gif)